harigopal/learn-reasonml-workshop/README.md

   9. Ex.
 16: Mention the term _punning_?
   10. The test at the end of Ex.
 18 seems to bear little relation to its content.
   11. What's `prelude.re` doing in Ex.
 20?
+  12. Line breaks seem to be missing in first code example in Ex.
+21.
+  13. `List.fold_left` has already been used in an earlier example.
+Is its more detailed description here on purpose?
+  14. In Ex.
+21, `ref` is mentioned for the first time with no explanation.